 Gabriela doesn’t like Benito’s job.
 Who can blame her?
 Benito’s just back from the Persian Gulf War and the couple’s off to Germany next.
-Benito also doesn’t like the way she keeps house.
-Jose Rivera’s “References to Salvador Dali Make Me Hot" is half good.
+Benito has his problems with her, too: He doesn’t like the way she keeps house.
+And who can blame him?
+There’s nothing but cat food in the cupboards since the Cat, after much debate with the Coyote, left home to go get laid as the two of them are serenaded by the ass-scratching Moon.
+Jose Rivera’s “References to Salvador Dali Make Me Hot” only sounds like a bad play.
+Actually, it’s half good.
 Then there’s the other half.

 In “Sueno,” his last play, Rivera reworked “Life Is a Dream,” Pedro Calderon de la Barca’s 17-century epic classic.
 There, the playwright kept sending us back and forth between the sacred and the profane to much comic, as well as dramatically harrowing, effect.
 His contempo “Salvador Dali” merely jerks us between the profane and the mundane, a far less prodigious achievement.

 “They say from the tears of women/Are civilizations made,” says the Moon (Michael Lombard).
 Gabriela (Rosie Perez) shoots back, “They really say that?”

 Better response: Did someone really write that?

 Rivera brackets his play with poesy-style verse that’s supposed to give symbolic significance to the marriage of Gabriela and Benito (John Ortiz) by way of the Cat (Kristine Nielsen), who represents domesticity, i.e. Gabriela, and Coyote (Kevin Jackson), who represents adventure, i.e. Benito.
 It’s pretty silly stuff, whether it be fantasy or dream, and it plays silly on the stage, with little or no dramatic payoff.